FeernandoOFF/obsidian-garden/src/site/notes/Zettelkasten/Design Pattern.md

 ## What is a Design Pattern?
 > Is a proven solution to a common problem

-As well as [[Zettelkasten/Architecture Patterns for Building apps\|Architecture Patterns for Building apps]] they provide guidelines and best practices but at a more atomic level inside the app, helping make the code testable, reusable and readable.
+Similar to architecture patterns, design patterns offer guidelines and best practices at a more granular level within the app.
+They help make the code testable, reusable, and readable.

-## What is the problem?
-- Software

 ## Most used design patterns

-2. Singleton - used when only one instance of a class is needed throughout the application.
+2. [[Zettelkasten/Singleton Pattern\|Singleton Pattern]] - used when only one instance of a class is needed throughout the application.
 3. Factory - used when creating objects is complex and requires encapsulation of object creation logic.
 4. [[Observer Pattern\|Observer Pattern]]- used for event-driven systems where objects need to be notified of changes in other objects.
-5. Delegate - used to allow objects to communicate and pass data between each other.
+5. [[Zettelkasten/Delegate Pattern\|Delegate Pattern]] - used to allow objects to communicate and pass data between each other.
 6. Adapter - used to adapt one interface to another, especially when integrating with third-party libraries or systems.
 7. Facade - used to provide a simplified interface to a complex system or library.
 8. Command - used to encapsulate a request as an object, allowing it to be queued or logged.